isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Not feasible in the short term when people convert from the `<typename T>` and `<class T`> notation.
-* Later, flag declarations that first introduces a typename and then constrains it with a simple, single-type-argument concept.
+* Later, flag declarations that first introduce a typename and then constrain it with a simple, single-type-argument concept.

 ## <a name="SS-concepts-def"></a>T.concepts.def: Concept definition rules

 Defining good concepts is non-trivial.
 Concepts are meant to represent fundamental concepts in an application domain (hence the name "concepts").
-Similarly throwing together a set of syntactic constraints to be used for a the arguments for a single class or algorithm is not what concepts were designed for and will not give the full benefits of the mechanism.
+Similarly throwing together a set of syntactic constraints to be used for the arguments for a single class or algorithm is not what concepts were designed for and will not give the full benefits of the mechanism.

 Obviously, defining concepts will be most useful for code that can use an implementation (e.g., GCC 6.1 or later),